dragon7-fc/misc/algorithm/LeetCode/[Easy] [Solution] 27. Remove Element.md

 27. Remove Element

-Given an array nums and a value val, remove all instances of that value in-place and return the new length.
+Given an array `nums` and a value `val`, remove all instances of that value in-place and return the new length.

 Do not allocate extra space for another array, you must do this by **modifying the input array in-place** with O(1) extra memory.